ahmedatk/DevFlow.ai/README.md

 DevFlow.ai is a code-focused project intended to streamline developer workflows.
 This README is intended as a user- and contributor-facing starting point: it documents what the repo is for, how to run it locally, and how to contribute.

-(If you want a longer project description — product goals, high-level architecture, or specifics such as whether this repo is a frontend, backend, or full-stack app — tell me and I can expand this section after I scan files like package.json, src/, and other repo metadata.)

 ---